iotaledger/bee/documentation/docs/getting_started/nodes_101.md

 * [Event API](#event-api).

 :::info
-Developers do not need to communicate with nodes using a mentioned low-level API.
-Developers can leverage the [iota client libraries](https://chrysalis.docs.iota.org/libraries) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level.
+You do not need to communicate with nodes using the mentioned low-level API.
+You can leverage the [iota client libraries](https://wiki.iota.org/chrysalis-docs/libraries/overview) that provide a high-level abstraction to all features IOTA nodes provide, either on HTTP API level or Event API level.
 :::

 ### HTTP Rest API